 QDoc: Portland Queer Documentary Film Festival

 QDoc is the first festival of its kind in the United States, and only the second in the world devoted exclusively to documentaries with a queer content.
 QDoc aims to engage with the core issues of queer identity in politics, history, culture, family, aging and coming out issues, queer diversity, gender identity and sexuality.
-Films screen at the Clinton Street Theater.
+Films screen at the Hollywood Theatre.

 Top Down: Rooftop Cinema

 Every summer, the Northwest Film Center presents Top Down: Rooftop Cinema, a series of outdoor screenings on the panoramic rooftop of the Hotel deLuxe parking garage.
 More than just movies, these parties in the sky feature live music, tasty food and drink and spectacular city views.
 Featured films include cult classics and lesser known B movies—perfect light summer fare.

 Gather up the family and head to Pioneer Courthouse Square for free movies and popcorn under the stars on Portland’s “largest outdoor screen.”
 Flicks on the Bricks are held every year on five consecutive Friday nights, mid-July-mid-August.